ShaneSaw1705/Pitch-Me/README.md

 - Validate your ideas with other creatives
 - Share your day to day thoughts

-  This is basically a hub for startups to aquire genuinely passionate tallent in exchange for shares in the idea
+  This is basically a hub for startups to aquire genuinely passionate tallent in exchange for shares in the idea nice